 Cannabis for non-medical is legal in Canada effective October 2018.
 Ontario laws are in place regarding how, where and who can buy and possess cannabis in the province.
 The minimum age for use of cannabis is 19, the same as for alcohol.
 Visit Ontario's Cannabis Legalization page for information.

-The Province of Ontario has elected to allow recreational cannabis to be sold on-line through the Ontario Cannabis Store and in privately operated retail stores.
-This private retail model will launch April 1, 2019.
+April 1, 2019 - The Province of Ontario elected to allow recreational cannabis to be sold on-line through the Ontario Cannabis Store and in privately operated retail stores.
 The location and operation of these private stores will be under the control of the Alcohol and Gaming Commission of Ontario (AGCO), which is also responsible for regulating gaming and alcohol sales in the province.

-The province is allowing municipalities to make a one-time decision to opt-out of permitting physical cannabis retail stores within their boundaries by January 22, 2019.
-Municipalities that choose to opt-out can opt back in at any time – but that decision is final.
+The province provided municipalities a one-time decision to opt-out of permitting licensed cannabis retail stores within their boundaries by January 22, 2019.
+Municipalities that chose to opt-out can opt back in at any time – but that decision is final.

-January 14, 2019 — The Town of Oakville decided at its Council meeting that it will opt-out and not allow privately-operated cannabis retail stores in Oakville.
+January 14, 2019 - Town Council opted out of allowing licensed retail cannabis stores in Oakville.
 Council directed staff to report back by December 2019 to reconsider its decision once more detailed information on cannabis retail stores becomes available.
 For more details read the news release for and the staff report (item #4).